mspnp/aks-baseline/03-microsoft-entra-id.md

 1. Create a "break-glass" cluster administrator user for your AKS cluster.

    > :book: The organization knows the value of having a break-glass admin user for their critical infrastructure.
-The app team requests a cluster admin user and Azure AD Admin team proceeds with the creation of the user in Azure AD.
+The app team requests a cluster admin user and Microsoft Entra ID Admin team proceeds with the creation of the user in Microsoft Entra ID.

    You should skip this step, if the group identified in the former step already has a cluster admin assigned as member.